%201.jpg)

 Powered by SPARTAN

 DART is powered by a single SPARTAN, Hypersonix’s fifth generation scramjet engine.
-The hydrogen-powered SPARTAN is the world’s first entirely 3D-printed airframe, delivering performance, reliability, lead time and cost advantages over more bespoke manufacturing methods.
+The hydrogen-powered SPARTAN is the world’s first fixed geometry 3D-printed scramjet engine, delivering hypersonic performance, reliability, lead time and cost advantages over more bespoke manufacturing methods.

 Hydrogen is fuel for a low carbon future